opendocsg/slw-judgments-backfill/2014_SGHC_70/report.md

 86     The DPP as I have said relied on the decision of the Court of Appeal in _PP v UI_ at [78] and this passage bears setting out in full:

- In this regard, we would add that, in general, the mature age of the offender does not warrant a moderation of the punishment to be meted out (see Krishan Chand v PP [1995] 1 SLR(R) 737 at [8]).
+ In this regard, we would add that, in general, the mature age of the offender does not warrant a moderation of the punishment to be meted out (see Krishan Chand v PP <span class="citation">[1995] 1 SLR(R) 737</span> at [8]).
 But, where the sentence is a long term of imprisonment, the offender's age is a relevant factor as, unless the Legislature has prescribed a life sentence for the offence, the court should not impose a sentence that effectively amounts to a life sentence.
 Such a sentence would be regarded as crushing and would breach the totality principle of sentencing.
 In the present case, the Respondent will, with remission for good behaviour, be released at an age that should give him some time to spend with his family and to fulfil his wish to make amends to the Victim.

 87     I agree and indeed I am bound by this decision.
 The passage however needs to be unpacked in order to extract the underlying principle.
 In my judgment, the key emphasis placed by the Court of Appeal was on whether, in all the circumstances of the case, the sentence may be regarded as crushing because of the fact that the aged offender has an abbreviated expectation of his life prospects.
 This is not a principle limited in its application to cases where the sentence “is a long term of imprisonment” so that the sentence “effectively amounts to a life sentence”.